nikssardana/gdriveTorrent/README.md

     `sudo Env/bin/python gdriveTorrent/manage.py runserver 0.0.0.0:8000`

-- Open the url: *your ip address:8000* in your browser and login with the admin credentials you just created.
+- Open the URL: *your ip address:8000* in your browser and login with the admin credentials you just created.

 ## Note